hegelai/prompttools/README.md

 To persist the results of your tests and experiments, one option is to enable `HegelScribe` (also developed by us at [Hegel AI](https://hegel-ai.com/)).
 It logs all the inferences from your LLM, along with metadata and custom metrics, for you to view on your [private dashboard](https://app.hegel-ai.com).
 We have a few early adopters right now, and we can further discuss your use cases, pain points, and how it may be useful for you.

+### Documentation

+Our [documentation website](https://prompttools.readthedocs.io/en/latest/index.html) contains the full API reference and more description of individual components.
+Check it out!

 ## Installation

 To install `prompttools` using pip: